blankworker1/SOLARMINER_ONE/README.md

 ## Long-Term Data & Research

-Each node can optionally stream standardized telemetry to a remote database using:
+Each node can be configured to stream standardized telemetry to a remote database using:

 Tailscale (peer-to-peer VPN)